teodorlu/pandocir/DEVELOPING.md

 # DEVELOPING PANDOCIR

-Most development work requires that you have installed a JVM, Clojure and Babashka.
+Most development work requires a JVM, Clojure and Babashka.

 ## Run the tests once